edvincandon/Revux/README.md

 `connect([mapState], [mapDispatch])(Component)`

 > **mapState** function is passed the state and the connected component's own props:  `mapState(state, [ownProps])`
-> it should return a state object which will be accessible on your component's *data properties*.
+> it should return a state object.
->

 > **mapDispatch** should be an object wrapping action creator functions - dispatch is bound automatically via redux's > *bindActionCreators* : `mapDispatch = { foo: () => ({type: 'ACTION_CREATED'}) }`

+> the result of *mapState* and *mapDispatch* will be accessible on your component's *data properties*